erodola/DLAI-s2-2020/README.md

 ### News

+- **18/03/2020:** The tutorial for March 18th is now available.

 - **16/03/2020:** Youtube captions seem to work extremely well.
 Please feel free to turn on the subtitles, which incidentally also give you course notes for free.

-- **15/03/2020:** The pre-recorded lecture of March 16th is now available.
-Any questions or doubts will be answered via email.

 ### Logistics